 During this season Risto Joost conducts with the MDR Leipzig Radio Symphony and MDR Leipzig Radio Choir Schubert Symphony No. 8 and Mass A flat major, Mahler Symphony No. 2, J.S.
 Bach/Mendelssohn St Matthew Passion and Beethoven Symphony No. 9.

 His discography includes Tonu Korvits’ Moorland Elegies (Ondine Records) and works by Haydn with the Tallinn Chamber Orchestra, Peeter Vähi with the Latvian National Symphony, Arvo Pärt with the Netherlands Chamber Orchestra and Chamber Choir, various recordings of Estonian music with the Estonian National Symphony and Tallinn Chamber Orchestra.

-For his artistic activities in Estonia and abroad, Risto Joost received the music award of the Cultural Foundation in Estonia in 2016 and was awarded the Young Cultural Figure Award of the Estonian Republic in 2011.
-He was Prizewinner of the Malko Conducting Competition 2015 and Jorma Panula Conducting Competition 2012.
+For his artistic activities Risto Joost has been awarded as Musician of the Year 2018 by the Estonian Broadcasting Company ERR.
+He also received the music award of the Cultural Foundation in Estonia in 2016 and was awarded the Young Cultural Figure Award of the Estonian Republic in 2011.
+Risto Joost was Prizewinner of the Malko Conducting Competition 2015 and Jorma Panula Conducting Competition 2012.

 Risto Joost has studied at the Estonian Academy of Music and received further training at the University for Music and Performing Arts in Vienna.
 In 2008, Risto Joost graduated from the Royal College of Music in Stockholm with a Masters Degree, majoring in orchestral conducting with Jorma Panula.